 - Facial redness or flushing: Regardless of your skin tone, the erythematotelangiectatic rosacea usually results in a persistent redness or transient flushing in the middle of your face.
-It’s the result of inflammation in the numerous blood vessels at your skin’s surface.
+It’s the result of inflammation in the numerous blood vessels on your skin’s surface.

 - Pimple-like bumps: With papulopustular rosacea, small pus-filled bumps may appear on your face.
 They resemble acne, but your skin may feel hot and flushed.

 - Microscopic mites: Also known as demodex folliculorum, these mites usually exist on the human face without causing any harm.
 However, individuals with rosacea have much higher numbers of microscopic mites, although it’s not known if this is a cause or effect.

 - Helicobacter pylori bacteria: These bacteria normally exist in your digestive tract.
 Some NYC dermatologists have postulated that it increases the level of a protein called bradykinin, which causes your blood vessels to expand or widen.

 - Genetic predisposition: Manhattan dermatology clinics report that rosacea tends to occur within families, although no particular gene has ever been isolated and attributed to causing rosacea.

 - Vigorous exercise